Deepanjan66/gitfinder/README.md

 # Gitfinder

-Gitfinder is a commandline utility that will allow you to search for git repositories on your local machine.
+Gitfinder is a command-line utility that will allow you to search for git repositories on your local machine.
 This is particularly useful if you opened a git repository a long time ago and forgot where you cloned it the last time.
 Gitfinder allows you to use different filters to locate your lost repository and start working on them.